Investing in Bonds with Hugo

 What are bonds?

-With a bond you are lending money to a government or company.
-In return, you will receive interest in the form of a coupon payment.
-A bond is therefore a debt certificate and generally regarded as the defensive part of an investment portfolio.
+With a bond, you are lending money to a government or company.
+In return, you will receive interest in the form of coupon payment.
+A bond is therefore a debt certificate and is generally regarded as the defensive part of an investment portfolio.

 Nominal value, coupon rate and coupon date